advancedAgritek-BB/coinTrader2.0/README.md

    The bot reads these values only from `config.yaml`.
 Disable `trade_updates` if you don't want trade entry and exit messages.
     Set `chat_admins` to a comma-separated list of Telegram chat IDs allowed to control the bot.
 You can also provide this list via the `TELE_CHAT_ADMINS` environment variable.
+    Messages are rate limited to one per second.
+If Telegram responds with a `RetryAfter` error, the bot automatically waits and retries once.
 2. Send `/start` to your bot so it can message you.
 Use `/menu` at any time to open an interactive button menu—**Start**, **Stop**, **Status**, **Log**, **Rotate Now**, **Toggle Mode**, **PnL**, **Trades**, **Edit Config**,